gianlacasella/BB-8-Robot-Controller-Sketch-for-Arduino/README.md

 We used two engines connected to the LN-298N controller, the HC-06 Bluethoot module, a switch and 18 AA batteries.

-In this folder you can find the schematic, the code in .cpp  and in /arduinoBB8 the .ino file.
+In this folder you can find the schematic, the code in .cpp the .ino file.

 # What I learned